tikv/tikv/docs/how-to/deploy/using-docker.md

 ---
 title: Install and Deploy TiKV Using Docker
 summary: Use Docker to deploy a TiKV cluster on multiple nodes.
-category: operations
+category: how-to
 ---

 # Install and Deploy TiKV Using Docker

 This guide describes how to deploy a multi-node TiKV cluster using Docker.

 > **Warning:** Do not use Docker to deploy the TiKV cluster in the production environment.
-For production, [use Ansible to deploy the TiKV cluster](deploy-tikv-using-ansible.md).
+For production, [use Ansible to deploy the TiKV cluster](using-ansible.md).

 ## Prerequisites

 Make sure that Docker is installed on each machine.

-For more details about prerequisites, see [Hardware and Software Requirements](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md).
+For more details about prerequisites, see [Hardware and Software Requirements](https://github.com/pingcap/docs/blob/master/dev/how-to/deploy/hardware-recommendations.md).

 ## Deploy the TiKV cluster on multiple nodes